kubakubakuba/VideoFromPhoto/README.md

 Console app that takes use of ffmpeg to create videos from photos.
 ## Platform Support
 This app can currently be launched on linux with ffmpeg and ljsoncpp library, I will add auto installation in the future.
-## "Installing" and running the appd
+## "Installing" and running the app
 ### Linux
 If you want to compile the software yourself, run the following commands:
 ```